 REVIEW UPDATED 8/18/2016

 Murdoch and Sulzberger are media moguls with conservative and liberal biases that serve their consumer cohorts.
 One may argue that newspapers only report the facts (except on the editorial page) but choosing the facts. like recording historical events, is inherently biased.
 Sarah Ellison succinctly reports big changes in the newspaper industry in her book “War at the Wall Street Journal”.
 The word “War” in the title exaggerates the reality of change but she captures some of what is happening in the industry.

 Exaggeration aside, Ellison writes a very straight forward and interesting account of the takeover of the “Wall Street Journal” by Rupert Murdoch and News Corporation.

 Internet torpedoes and their communication speed have ripped holes in the “Chicago Tribune”, “Philadelphia Enquirer”, and “Los Angeles Times”.
-Even the “Washington Post” and “New York Times” are taking on water.
+Even the “Washington Post” ( acquired by Jeff Bezos) and “New York Times” are taking on water.

-Newspaper readers who stand and wait will be served.
-Murdoch over paid for the “Wall Street Journal” for the wrong reasons but with the right results.
-The Journal is serving its customers better now than before his takeover.
+Murdoch over pays for the “Wall Street Journal” for the wrong reasons but with the right results.
+Time will tell whether Adelson did the same.
+The Wall Street Journal is serving its customers better now than before Murdoch’s takeover.